pfsense/docs/source/releases/2-4-5-new-features-and-changes.rst

 * Added a copy action to OpenVPN pages `#5851 <https://redmine.pfsense.org/issues/5851>`__
 * Improved sorting of bytes sent/receives on OpenVPN status page `#7359 <https://redmine.pfsense.org/issues/7359>`__
 * Fixed visibility of the OpenVPN 'interface' option when multihome is selected `#7840 <https://redmine.pfsense.org/issues/7840>`__
+* Reduced the OpenVPN server certificate lifetime to 825 days in the wizard to prevent errors on Apple platforms `#9825 <https://redmine.pfsense.org/issues/9825>`__

 Operating System
 ----------------